linfanf/linfanf.github.io/_pages/research.md

 Nonparametric Estimation of Markov Chain Expectations. _In Preparation_.
 With Peter Glynn.

-Sub-sampled Estimation of Markov Chain Expectations. _In Preparation_.
-With Peter Glynn and Markus Pelger.
+Approximations for Bernoulli Bandits. _In Preparation_ With Wenjia Ba, Peter Glynn and J. Michael Harrison.

 The Typical Behavior of Bandit Algorithms. _In Preparation_.
 With Peter Glynn.